While Republicans battle, Obama never far away in Iowa

 "I've got a lot of people (on the phone) that were going.
 And some people hung up on me.
 And some people didn't want anything to do with it.
 And some people were really mad at Obama because of ... healthcare (reform)."

-Republicans will seek to exploit that anger among Obama's supporters, organizational advantages or not.
+Republicans will seek to exploit that anger among the president's supporters, organizational advantages or not.

 "The president's team is boasting about its organization in Iowa but the reality is Obama's going to need it," said Kirsten Kukowski, spokeswoman for the Republican National Committee.